-Who is Samudragupta Maurya
+Who is Samudragupta Maurya?

-Why Samudragupta was called Napoleon of India
+Why is Samudragupta called the Napoleon of India?

-His conquests earned him the title of “Napoleon of India,” but he was also a man of many talents who laid the groundwork for the empire.
+Samudragupta’s conquests earned him the title of “Napoleon of India,” but he was also a man of many talents who laid the groundwork for the empire.
 The Gupta Empire rose as a result of his military conquests and policies.

 Who wrote Samudragupta’s Prashasti?

-- The Inscription describes the conquests of Samudra Gupta and the boundaries of the Gupta Empire as part of its eulogy for Samudra Gupta.
+- The Inscription describes the conquests of Samudragupta and the boundaries of the Gupta Empire as part of its eulogy for Samudragupta.

 Coins by Samudragupta

-- Dhanurdhar type coins,
+- Dhanurdhar type coins

 - Ashwamedha type coins